-Search engine optimisation (SEO) is about creating content for use online so that it is found by a search engine and delivered to the person searching for it.
+Search engine optimisation (SEO) is about creating online content that can be found by a search engine.

-The results of a search are known as a search engine results page (SERP).
+The content can then be delivered to the person making the search as part of the search engine results page (SERP).
 From the information that the person enters in the search engine, webpages are found and presented (ranked) according to how relevant they are to the search request.

 Why is SEO important?

 Online content is search engine optimised, meaning it is written in a way that enables a search engine to find it.
 Human nature being what it is, people tend to want information quickly and will usually notice pages near the top of the search results page.

 Over time, this has led to intense competition between those with websites in any given sector or area of interest, who strive to achieve and hold onto the highest ranking for all searches in which their website is likely to be shown.